- Director: David Zucker

 This movie spawned from the previous television show masterminded by the Zucker brothers and Jim Abrahams, Police Squad!
 Though airing for only six episodes before being canceled on ABC in 1982, this series has had a long afterlife, thanks in no small part to this movie.
 That series also starred Leslie Nielsen as LA cop Frank Drebin, and had a similar one-silly-joke-per-second feel to it.
 The Naked Gun was a surprise success, and spawned two sequels featuring much of the same cast and crew, The Naked Gun 2 ½: The Smell of Fear and The Naked Gun 33 ⅓: The Final Insult.

 If you are unfamiliar where this movie might be pitched tonally, it opens with an “action sequence” (the quote marks are sarcastic) in which Drebin breaks up a secret conference between Ayatollah Khomeini, Mikhail Gorbachev, Muammar Qaddafi, Fidel Castro, and several others, which includes him beating the crap out of them and rubbing off Gorbachev’s forehead spot with a wet napkin.
 Perhaps jarringly from the perspective of a modern viewer, it then cuts to O.J.
 Simpson, who is playing Drebin’s partner, Norberg, and we are supposed to root for as one of the good guys.
 However, he is immediately shot several times (as well as burning himself, getting his foot caught in a random bear trap, and getting his face pushed into a wedding cake, among other indignities).
-Simpson was already established as an actor by the time of this movie, but he has no purpose in this movie other than to get the crap kicked out of him, repeatedly, as a running gag.
+Simpson was already established as an actor by the time of this movie, but he has no purpose here other than to get the crap kicked out of him, repeatedly, as a running gag.
 So I was mostly OK with watching that, even if the beatings were fake.
 It somehow mitigates the psychological discord caused by his presence.

 The main plot of the movie involves Drebin looking into his partner’s attempted murder, which leads, somehow, to a plot by a villain (Ricardo Montalbán) to assassinate Queen Elizabeth II (Jeannette Charles, whose entire acting career was based on her resemblance to the Queen) during a baseball game.
 Meanwhile, Drebin falls for the beautiful Jane Spencer (Priscilla Presley), who is sort of working for the bad guy.
 The big climactic sequence, at a baseball game between the California Angels and Seattle Mariners, involves Drebin secretly replacing the umpire so he can frisk the players, causing mass chaos.
 It turns out that Reggie Jackson, an actual member of the Baseball Hall of Fame, if you are unfamiliar, is being mind controlled into killing the Queen, until Drebin accidentally drops a large woman onto him from the upper deck.
 Montalbán then gets dropped off the building, run over by a steamroller, and then stepped on by the USC Marching Band (“My father went the same way,” sadly comments Drebin’s captain (Oscar winner George Kennedy)), so all is well.